-- In an average month, an estimated 270,000 people are receiving food from a food pantry in the Network.
+- In an average month, an estimated 260,000 people in Oregon and Clark County, Washington receive food from a pantry.

-- About 72% of the people who receive food have incomes below the federal poverty level.
+- While the economy is improving for some, about 72% of people who receive food have incomes below the federal poverty level.